-You dread walking in from work….because you know the disaster that awaits when you walk in the door.
+You dread walking in from work….because you know the disaster waiting for you when you walk in the door.

 (Jump straight to a section of this article by using Quick Navigation table below.)

 It’s important to feel you can make real headway before you fully dive into declutter mode.
 That’s why I’ve included three preliminary steps before you start any hardcore decluttering.
 None of these steps are difficult.
 It’s just a matter of making them part of your routine.
 Once you’ve put these steps into practice, you’ll get into the right frame of mind to conquer your clutter once and for all.

 Getting into a bed where the sheets and blankets are tight, smooth and wrinkle-free is one of life’s little pleasures.
 And it only takes a couple of minutes.
 Looking at your nicely-made bed will give you a sense of accomplishment.
 It helps you get your day off right without a lot of effort.
 Make this a daily routine for a week.
 Then get ready to tackle the next step in your mission for a blissful home.